awsdocs/amazon-efs-user-guide/doc_source/awsbackup.md

 + 500 files/s for file systems composed of mostly small files
 + The maximum duration for a backup or a restore operation in AWS Backup is seven days\.

-Restore operations generally take longer than the corresponding backup\.
+Complete restore operations generally take longer than the corresponding backup\.

-Using AWS Backup doesn't consume accumulated burst credits, and it doesn't count against the General Purpose mode limit of 7,000 file system operations per second\.
+Using AWS Backup doesn't consume accumulated burst credits, and it doesn't count against the General Purpose mode file operation limits\.
+For more information, see [Quotas for Amazon EFS File Systems](limits.md#limits-fs-specific)\.

 ### Completion Window<a name="backup-window"></a>